basilfx/TRADFRI-Hacking/README.md

 As a proof of concept, check out [this YouTube video](https://www.youtube.com/watch?v=yi_Z2WtmdDU) I made.
 In there, I show how I control the LED connected via a serial console.

+### EZSP
+It is even possible to load the Silicon Labs EmberZNet Zigbee coordinator firmware on an ICC-1 or ICC-A-1.
+This allows you to use the module to set-up your own ZigBee network.

+MattWestb has provided a guide and firmware [here](https://github.com/MattWestb/IKEA-TRADFRI-ICC-A-1-Module).

 ## Working safely
 If you plan to leave the board in-place, and run your own light bulb firmware, never connect external devices (e.g. debugger or serial adapter) to a light